No, my doctor didn’t tell me about UTI prevention with probiotics, it was me who told him.

 What did my doctors and nurses tell me to do for UTI prevention?
 Drink water, pee before and after sex and eventually, when none of this worked, take preventive antibiotics.

-I could not personally comply with taking antibiotics till the rest of my life and wanted to find an alternative option.
-This is how I cam across research about probiotics and UTI.
+I could not personally comply with taking antibiotics until the rest of my life and wanted to find an alternative option.
+This is how I came across research about probiotics and UTI.

 My First UTI

 The nurse sent in my prescription for antibiotics warned me to take all of them even if the symptoms go away and also gave me the “lifestyle instructions”.
 Mainly she advised that I pee before and after sex, wipe from front to back and urinate frequently.

 Frankly, I do not like taking antibiotics but if I do, I follow the instructions precisely.
 I knew that antibiotics work like a death squad: they kill bad, but also some beneficial bacteria.